History of Michael Busch (baseball) in Timeline

 2017: Freshman Year at North Carolina

 In 2018, Michael Busch started all 64 games for North Carolina, batting .317 with 13 home runs and 63 RBIs.
 He was named the Most Outstanding Player of the NCAA tournament's Chapel Hill Regional and helped lead North Carolina to the 2018 College World Series.
 He was also named to the All-ACC Second Team.
-Following the season, he played in the Cape Cod Baseball League for the Chatham Anglers and was named to the All-Cape League Team.
+He played in the Cape Cod Baseball League for the Chatham Anglers after the season.

-In 2019, Michael Busch was drafted by the Los Angeles Dodgers with the 31st overall pick and signed with them on July 5 for a $2.31 million bonus.
-He played in ten games in the Dodgers farm system, split between the Arizona League Dodgers and Great Lakes Loons.
+In 2019, Michael Busch was selected by the Los Angeles Dodgers with the 31st overall pick in the Major League Baseball draft and signed with them on July 5 for a $2.31 million bonus.

-Prior to the 2019 season, Michael Busch was named a preseason All-American by multiple media outlets, including Perfect Game and Baseball America.
+In 2019, prior to the season, Michael Busch was named a preseason All-American.
 Over 65 games, he batted .284 with 16 home runs and 57 RBIs.

 2020: Minor League Season Cancellation